 Ensure commercial success by proving the business model and driving international roll out

-The business was formed as long ago as 1996 and was proven in the US before expanding to Mexico and Asia.
+The business formed as long ago as 1996 and proved itself in the US before expanding to Mexico and Asia.
 There are now 33 sites with sales in the region of $5.5m per location per annum.
 That’s pretty high with the merchandise adding value beyond what might be expected from a pure play restaurant.
-As the company’s website says, the idea was inspired by Paramount Pictures and turned into a concept by Rusty Pelican Restaurants.
+As the company’s website says, the idea was inspired by Paramount Pictures, and turned into a concept by Rusty Pelican Restaurants.
 This then led to a ‘licensing agreement’ based on the motion picture property.

 Do you want to create and deliver a compelling and distinctive brand experience?
 If so check out The Marketing Directors’ brand marketing consultancy services.
 We help devise brand strategies, and run masterclasses and programmes to empower teams and deliver great experiences.